RenaldoMenelas/insurity-Telematic-Assesment/README.txt

 6. Start backend API:
    uvicorn src.api.app:app --reload

+💡 Note:
+You only need to activate the environment once per terminal session.
+If you open a new terminal (for example, to run Streamlit or FastAPI), run the source venv/bin/activate (or Windows equivalent) again — unless you’re using a split terminal in VS Code, which often keeps the same environment active automatically.

 7. Open a new terminal (reactivate venv) and launch Streamlit UI: streamlit run src/ui/app_streamlit.py